Ryoma Sakamoto: The Kochi-born samurai who fought for modern Japan

 Closed on weekends and public holidays

-●Sakamoto Ryoma Memorial Museum
+●The Sakamoto Ryoma Memorial Museum

-As a low-ranking samurai so was unable to enter the castle, however these days everyone is welcome to come in and take a look around.
+As a low-ranking samurai Ryoma was not allowed to enter the castle, however these days everyone is welcome to come in and take a look around.
 From the very top of the tenshu you can get a 360 degree view of Kochi City.
 Head up and take a look out over the lands where Ryoma once lived.